 The number of CE hours accepted will be modified for those earned:

-For further information regarding the history and proposed implementation plans of these upcoming changes, please refer to this Background Document
+For further information regarding the history and implementation plans for these changes, please refer to this Background Document

 On May 31, 2013, PTCB completed a 90-day open online comment period which allowed members of the pharmacy community to share best practices for implementing the new requirements.
 Procedures, guidelines, and other details will be published closer to the planned implementation dates.